ceri-num/LARM-RDS-Simulation-WS/README.md

 ## Installation (RDS)

-1. Create a ROS-Melodic ROSjet on The construct RDS.
+1. Create a ROS-Kinetic ROSjet on The construct RDS.
 2. Clone and build this project in place of the initial `simulation_ws` directory.
 So, in RDS the terminal :

 ```bash